psychemedia/winter-tales/src/intro.md

 This collection of storynotes was originally motivated by the *'Tis Tales* set of "Winter Tales" performed at *Boojum and Snark* in Sandown, Isle of Wight, in December, 2022.

-I realised I don't really have an seasonal tales in my repertoire, so this is somewhere I can start pulling some of them together.
+For my first solo set of Winter Tales, I started revisiting this tales to work some of them up a bit more, and try to make a better go of them...

 -- Tony "Monty" Hirst
-*Isle of Wight, December, 2022*
+*Isle of Wight, December, 2022, picked up again Nov.
+2023*